taostat/taostats-docs/docs/Bittensor/tokenomics/uniswap-v3.md

 <br />

+# subnet owners

+To turn on user liquidity, Subnet owners must turn the `Enabled User Liquidity` hyperparameter to `true`.

 # Adding Liquidity

 When a subnet has uniswapv3 active, holders of alpha and tao can add liquidity to the Subnet pool.
 When adding liquidity, the user specifies a price range where they would like to support transactions on the pool.
 In Uniswap, ranges are defined by `ticks`.
 Ticks define  a range of price where liquidity can be added.
 Generally, you will be adding liquidity over a range of mant ticks (the price range in each tick is small.)